atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 ### Import JSON file

-- It is possible to add all of those configuration through json files by doing an import.
+- It is possible to add all of those configurations through JSON files by doing an import.
 To know how to do it, [follow this link](../editor/import.md)

 And here is the different JSON file :